yutingwu4/FamPass/README.md

 ## Summary

-In this scratch-project, FamPass allows users to share accounts from a centralized website without exposing their real passwords.
+FamPass allows users to share accounts from a centralized website without exposing their real passwords.

 ## How to Use
 1) Load the google chrome extension and connect to a postgreSQL DB model.